Budibase/website/content/blog/ai-agents/ai-data-entry.md

 +++
 author = "Ronan McQuillan"
-date = 2025-07-16
+date = 2025-11-06
-description = "Take a look at our comprehensive guide to common AI ITSM use cases." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "AI for ITSM | 5 Use Cases and Examples"
+description = "Take a look at our guide to AI data entry with Budibase." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "What is AI Data Entry? + Building 5 Examples"
 +++

 Data entry is one of the areas where the impact of AI is most apparent.
 As a highly repetitive, time-consuming task, AI-powered automations have the potential to be completely transformative here.